kedro-org/kedro/docs/source/tutorial/create_pipelines.md

   versioned: true
 ```

-Versioning is enabled for `regressor`, which means that the pickled output of the `regressor` will be versioned and saved every time the pipeline is run.
-This allows us to keep the history of the models built using this pipeline.
+By setting `versioned` to `true`, versioning is enabled for `regressor`.
+This means that the pickled output of the `regressor` is saved every time the pipeline runs, which stores the history of the models built using this pipeline.
 Further details can be found in the [Versioning section](../data/kedro_io.md#versioning).

 ### Test the pipelines

-Execute the default pipeline:
+You can now run the "default pipeline", which executes both pipelines in turn (data processing and then data science pipelines):

 ```bash
 kedro run